Vladimir Litvintsev: 2024–25 season

 Litvintsev began the season by competing on the 2024–25 ISU Challenger Series, finishing thirteenth at the 2024 CS Lombardia Trophy and winning silver at the 2024 CS Denis Ten Memorial Challenge.
 Going on to compete on the 2024–25 Grand Prix circuit, Litvintsev finished fifth at 2024 Skate Canada International and ninth at the 2024 NHK Trophy.
 He then subsequently won the gold medal at the 2025 Bosphorus Cup.

 In January, Litvintsev competed at the 2025 European Championships in Tallinn, Estonia, finishing in fifteenth place.
 He then finished the season with by placing fifteenth at the 2025 World Championships in Boston, Massachusetts, United States.
 His placement won Azerbaijan a quota for men's singles skating at the 2026 Winter Olympics.

-2025–26 season
+2025–26 season: Milano Cortina Olympics

-Litvintsev opened the season by competing on the 2025–26 ISU Challenger Series, finishing sixth at the 2025 CS Denis Ten Memorial Challenge and eighth at the 2025 CS Trialeti Trophy.
+Litvintsev opened the season by competing on the 2025–26 Challenger Series, finishing sixth at the 2025 CS Denis Ten Memorial Challenge and eighth at the 2025 CS Trialeti Trophy.
+Going on to compete on the 2025–26 Grand Prix series, finishing sixth at the 2025 Cup of China and at 2025 Skate America.
+Although assigned to the 2026 European Championships, Litvintsev ultimately withdrew from the event.

+In early February, it was announced that Litvintsev, along with alpine skier Anastasia Papatoma, had been selected as a flag bearer for the 2026 Winter Olympic opening ceremony.

+On 10 February, Litvintsev competed in the short program segment of the 2026 Winter Olympics, placing twenty-ninth.
+He did not advance to the free skate segment.

+In March, Litvintsev competed at the 2026 World Championships.
+He placed thirty-first in the short program and did not advance to the free skate.

+On 22 May, Litvintsev announced his retirement from competitive figure skating.